• Skip to main content

 These stimulating effects can help mental functioning and focus, especially when used in aromatherapy.

-11. Bergamot Oil for Acne
+11. Bergamot Oil For Acne

 Bergamot oil contains several anti-bacterial and anti-inflammatory compounds.
 These properties make bergamot oil an effective acne and skin treatment for those who do not have sensitive skin.
 It also has analgesic properties that make it a good treatment for cysts or boils.